The 12 Best Free Fitness Apps for iPhone to Get Healthier

-Just like RunKeeper, Strava tracks and plots your workouts on a map, including important information like elevation, speed, and comparisons with others who have taken the same route.
+Just like RunKeeper, Strava tracks and plots your workouts on a map.
+This mapping includes important information like elevation, speed, and comparisons with other riders who have taken the same route.

 Download: Strava (Free, subscription available)

-Download: Fitbod (Free, subscription available)
+Download: Fitbod (Free trial, subscription required)

 4. Fitness Point